SiAshbery/html5-drop-7/README.md

 # HTML5 Drop 7

-A Drop 7 clone made for the web using Phaser JS .
+A Drop 7 clone made for the web using React .

 ## Getting Started

 ```
 clone this repo
+cd html5-drop-7
+npm start

+open https://localhost:3000 in your browser
 ```

 ## Notes